 money.
-A silver coin of the United States of the value of twenty-five cents.
-2. It weighs one hundred and three and one-eighth grains.
-Of one thousand parts, nine hundred are of pure silver and one hundred of alloy. … [Read more...]
+A gold coin of the United States of the value of two dollars and a half.
+2. It weighs sixty-four and one-half grains.
+Of one thousand parts, nine hundred are of pure gold, and one hundred of alloy. … [Read more...]

 QUANDO ACCIDERENT